 Previous | Next

-Evina left his estate, but he had trouble getting back to Toontown Central Park.
-It was completely packed with thousands of toons.
+Evina left his estate, but he had trouble getting back to Toontown Central.
+Thousands of toons had packed into the park.
 Some of them were even sitting on the roofs of nearby buildings.
-They were shouting chants and some of them were even dressed like goofy cogs.
+They were shouting chants, and some of them were even dressed like goofy cogs.

 Gyro's spaceship was now parked on the roof of Town Hall.
 A stage was set up in front of the building.
 The heroes were already seated up on the stage while a news crew began to set up their cameras.
 The only thing missing was Evina.